I hope you enjoy this blog post.

 4. The Nude Maja, Goya, 1797-1800

-Goya was deemed as immoral by the Spanish Inquisition in 1815, in part because of this painting, which is now regarded as one of the world’s famous portraits of women.
+Goya was deemed immoral by the Spanish Inquisition in 1815, in part because of this painting, which is now regarded as one of the world’s most famous portraits of women at the time of this writing in 2023.

 5. Arrangement in Grey and Black No 1, James McNeill Whistler, 1871